 Bolstering the Research Infrastructure

 Despite decreasing fiscal resources, NIJ is committed to making investments in the "infrastructure" of the criminal justice research community.
-A few examples include fellowship grants, awards to young scholars, and the agency's data archive and
+A few examples include fellowship grants, awards to young scholars, and the agency's data archive and secondary data analysis program.

-science data continue to be well-respected.
+NIJ's online repository of final research reports and its support of the world's largest archive of computer-readable social science data continue to be well-respected.
 Archiving data and making them available to other scientists contribute to increased transparency and extending research to the field so that findings can be replicated.